 The goal for each program, chapter or league should be to become an organization where diversity and inclusion are a fundamental part of the values and culture of the program.
 Bringing together varied life experiences and perspectives adds significant value to your community and reinforces the concept of inclusivity.

 Despite the benefits, diversity continues to be one of the most elusive challenges in the sport of lacrosse.
-These 10 best practices were compiled to assist organizations with inexpensive ways to integrate inclusivity and accessibility into your program.
+The 10 best practices listed below were compiled to assist organizations with inexpensive ways to integrate inclusivity and accessibility into your program.
 In-depth descriptions with overarching strategies, including practical, ready-to-use information, can be accessed via the PDF documents linked below.